 A number of other Totòisms have found their way into the language.
 "Siamo uomini o caporali?!" ("Are we men or corporals?") and the immortal, but untranslatable line (because it contains a grammatical error which contradicts the spirit of the sentence): "Signore si nasce ed io lo nacqui!"
 (Maybe something like, "Gentlemen are born, not made, and I is one!")
 He was also the author of a number of well-loved poems and songs in Neapolitan dialect, most memorable of which are A' livella (a poem about death as the great equalizer) and "Malafemmina," a love song.

-become appreciated as a "true clown" until after his
+Totò did not become appreciated as a "true clown"

-death.
-But most Italians knew right from the start
+until after his death.
+But most Italians knew right

-what it took critics decades to figure
+from the start what it took critics decades to figure

 The film was made in 1950 and is a loose adaptation of a stage comedy of the same name by Roman playwright, Ettore Petrolini (1886-1936) with some of Moliere's The Miser thrown in.
 The whole plot revolves around getting a skinflint Baron, played by Totò, to reveal where he keeps a large stash of money.
 The conspirators figure that the best way to do this is to make Totò believe he is dead, have him wake up in the afterlife, and then get him to talk about what he did in life and where he hid things such as money.
 They drug him and cart him away to a Stygian landscape replete with fumaroles and other Dantean special effects; when he comes to his senses, those who were his friends in life are standing around in bed sheets and laurel wreaths, moaning and otherwise impersonating characters whom you might expect to meet in the doom and gloom antechamber of the hereafter.

 rest of the film for you, but I remember being taken

-out that it was filmed on location in Naples—right
+that it was filmed on location in Naples, right outside

-outside of Naples, really, in the Solfatara, a very
+of Naples, really, in the Solfatara, a very active and

-active and bubbling sulfur pit.
+bubbling sulfur pit.
 It is located in the area known as